gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

   name: Gordon Burgett
 ---

-It's now the 7th year in a row that we've sent a team from Watermark to Albania.
-We've grown a lot in that time, from 3 people in 2013 to almost 40 in 2019.
+This summer marks the 7th year in a row that we've sent a team from Watermark Community Church to Albania.
+Over the years our group has grown a lot, not just in size (from 3 people in 2013 to almost 40 in 2019), but also in knowledge about how to operate discipleship trips.
 But what have we learned, what have we gained from continuing to do this?
 What has been the reason for growth, the purpose behind all this effort, the continued *Mission* that we have there?
 Why do we ask people to support us in this?

-As we've grown, we've also had to expand our brand.
-No longer just Team Albania, we have become **Albania+ Eastern Europe**.
-So why the '+'?
+As we've grown, we've also had to change how we communicate what we do.
+In 2017 and prior we were "Team Albania," but in 2018 we called ourselves **Albania+**.
+So why the "+"?
 What does it mean to us?
-Does it mean -
+Does it mean...

 1. '+' more countries (Hungary, Poland, and beyond)?
-2. '+' more audiences beyond High School?
+2. '+' more ministries beyond high school?
-3. '+' more seasons, not just CRU Summer Projects?
+3. '+' more seasons, not just Cru Summer Projects?
-4. '+' more partners, i.e. churches and individuals whose hearts are fully Christ's?
+4. '+' more partners, i.e. churches and individuals too?

-It encompasses all these things, but it's deeper than that.
+In a sense, it encompasses all these things.
+However, there is something deeper that this simple symbol represents.

 <span class="callout">For the impatient, [skip to our mission statement](#mission-statement)</span>

 ### 1. More Countries

-In 2017, we added two new locations outside Albania.
-We began going to Poland and Hungary to work with CRU staff there.
-This was not a random decision - we were invited by people whom we had met and developed relations with in each of the countries.
-There was a desire for us to participate with them, and there were leaders excited to carry the torch - Randy Valdez in Hungary and Will Noll & Chris Hyland in Poland.
+In 2018 we sent 2 new teams projects outside of Albania.
+We began going to Poland and Hungary to work with Cru staff there.
+This was not a random decision, but rather we were invited by people with whom we had developed relationships and established trust.
+This was made possible due to a willingness on the part of Cru staff, and a willingness on the part of leaders who would lead teams and push the torch forward.

-### 2. More Audiences
+### 2. More Ministries

 Every year since 2015 we've added more projects and more people.
-It started out when Kaon Serjani, then the director of High School ministries for CRU Albania, invited us to take a team to Elbasan.
-We added in 2016 a team to Korça, as well as a team to work with Young Professionals in the capital city.
-We've done this because the CRU staff invited us.
-We continue to see fruit in the lives of kids and young adults whom we've impacted through these projects.
+It started out when Kaon Serjani, then the director of High School ministries for Cru Albania, invited us to take a team to Elbasan in 2015.
+In 2017 we added a team to work with young professionals in Tirana, the capital city of Albania.
+In 2017 we sent a high school team to Korça, a city in the south of Albania.
+These additions were possible due to the invitations of Cru staff.
+And over the years we have continued to see fruit in the lives of high schoolers and adults with whom we've done ministry.

 ### 3. More Seasons

-Two of our members have now spent years living in Albania, and more have expressed a desire to.
-I (Gordon Burgett) spent two years in the STINT program with the Young Professionals ministry, leveraging my experience as a volunteer at The Porch to help young adults in Albania reach their peers in the workplace.
-Lauren Dean has spent two years and is planning on a third as the librarian at the international school, where she disciples the kids of missionaries with her day job and disciples some of the women in the young adults ministry with her free time.
-We have been and are continuing to build deep relationships through shared life with the Albanian people.
+Two of our members have taken the step to move to Albania, with possibly more on the way.
+I (Gordon Burgett) spent two years in the STINT program with the
+Young Professionals ministry, leveraging my experience as a volunteer at The Porch (Watermark's young adults ministry) to help Albanians reach their peers in the workplace.
+Lauren Dean also did a STINT and is planning on a third as the librarian at the international school, where she disciples the kids of missionaries, and disciples women in the local young adults ministry.
+We continue building deep relationships through shared life with the Albanian people.

-In Poland, the Re:Gen project did not end when the team came back home.
-Several of our team have been meeting over Google Hangouts once a week with the Polish Re:Generation small groups that launched out of the project week.
-In addition, they are working to translate the Re:Gen materials into Polish.
-This ongoing effort has earned the respect of the Polish CRU staff and built deep relationships with our friends in Poland.
+In Poland, the 2018 project did not end when the team returned to the states.
+After the week-long retreat focused on Re:generation Recovery--a biblically based 12-step program developed at Watermark--a group of about 30 Poles committed to working through the program, and meeting weekly over Google Hangouts with Dallas-based small group leaders.
+This ongoing project not only required the translation of 900+ pages of Re:gen material into Polish, but involved novel problem solving stemming from the first international launch of Re:gen. (The program has been launched in about 80 churches in the United States).
+The key to the program has been partnership between Cru leaders and leaders within the "Albania+" team.

 ### 4. More Partners